 Your Budget and Lifestyle

 Ultimately, the amount you borrow is determined by your comfort level.
 Your housing payment should leave sufficient monthly income for other debts and allow flexibility for unexpected costs and changes in circumstance.
+Here's a calculator to help determine what your VA loan payments will be based on the purchased price, down payment, interest rate, military experience, and prior VA loan use.

 When you’re ready to take the next step in your home buying journey or want to talk to a lender with VA loan experience, NASB is your dedicated resource.
 Call us at 855-465-0753 or click here to speak to a VA expert.

 * VA requires a down payment if the borrower does not have sufficient entitlement, for Graduated Loan Payment loans or one where the loan amount exceeds the property value.
-Typically Lenders, however, will also require a down payment of 25% (or more) for the amount in which the loan amount exceeds the conforming loan limit (‘Jumbo loans’).